 David is a postdoctoral researcher in the Arkin Laboratory at UC Berkeley.
 He received his Bachelor’s degree in Mechanical Engineering from the University of Vermont.
 He then earned his PhD in Biomedical Engineering from Boston University working in the lab of Daniel Segrè where he developed computational approaches to study the metabolic properties of microbes and microbial communities.
 In the Arkin lab, he is focused on combining genome-scale metabolic modeling and machine learning to predict microbial phenotype from genotype.
 Outside of the lab, David enjoys spending time outdoors skiing (both downhill and cross-country) and hiking.

-Luis is a 4th year undergraduate and aspiring graduate student majoring in Molecular and Cell Biology.
+Luis was a 4th year undergraduate and aspiring graduate student majoring in Molecular and Cell Biology.
 He joined the Arkin Lab in the summer of 2019 under the mentorship of Dr. Carim, with whom he studied phage-tail like bacteriocins, also known as tailocins.
 His first project encompassed designing vectors for the construction of recombinant tailocin proteins in order to investigate genetic determinants of killing specificity.
-More recently he’s helped conduct genome-wide fitness assays to elucidate genetic factors of bacterial resistance to tailocins in non-canonical organisms such as Pseudomonas fluorescens and Pseudomonas protegens.
+He helped conduct genome-wide fitness assays to elucidate genetic factors of bacterial resistance to tailocins in non-canonical organisms such as Pseudomonas fluorescens and Pseudomonas protegens.
 When not in the lab, you can catch him with a Nikon taking photos around the city, riding his bike along the marina, playing soccer at the park, or on a hiking trail.
 Outside of research, Luis is passionate about providing guidance, support, and information to aspiring and current students about the college application process and the college life, especially as it pertains to the experience of first-generation, low-income, undocumented/DACAmented, and LatinX students in higher education.
 To this end, he actively devotes his time to the Let’s Talk Universi-Tea Podcast – a project created alongside a group of his childhood friends and which is soon to be released.

 Davian is an undergraduate student interested in bioengineering and EECS.
 He previously worked on extracellular contractile injection systems, and now investigates phages in the gut microbiome and makes vector art for synthetic biology.
-Davian also a member of CUBES, where he is developing the interface for space resource modeling software
+Davian also a member of CUBES, where he is developing the interface for space resource modeling software.

-Nick Nolan is a Bioengineering and EECS sophomore undergraduate student in the Arkin Laboratory at UC Berkeley; his current research topics are in viral engineering and control theory, though is always willing to delve into other topics of interest.
+Nick Nolan was a Bioengineering and EECS sophomore undergraduate student in the Arkin Laboratory at UC Berkeley; his research topics were in viral engineering and control theory, though is always willing to delve into other topics of interest.
 As much as science is important to him, science education is equally so–thus he has organized the 2019 BioEHSC™, a Bioengineering High School Competition, the largest high school-specific competition of its kind in the world, as Junior Chair, and looks forward to serving as Senior Chair in the competition’s next annual iteration.